FAMILY HISTORY

 May 1876 Nenagh Guardian

-will regret to hear that a once favourite amongst them, has just paid the debt
+hear that a once favourite amongst them, has just paid the debt of nature, in

-when he was appointed resident Apothecary to the fever hospital at John's Gate,
+appointed resident Apothecary to the fever hospital at John's Gate, a situation

-a situation he resigned from some eight or ten years ago.
-He was gifted with
+he resigned from some eight or ten years ago.
+He was gifted with talents of a

-talents of a high order, and in his profession, he was one of the old school,
+high order, and in his profession, he was one of the old school, and had few

-faculties were cultivated as well for professional advancement as for the
+the intellectual faculties were cultivated as well for professional advancement

 20